OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

 <div class="note" markdown="1">

 You can use any name for your environments.
-In this example, Development, Quality, and Production are being used.
+In this example, we are using Development, Quality, and Production.

 </div>

-In this example, we are creating an application in Development and then moving it to Quality for testing, and then  to Production.
+We are creating an application in Development and then moving it to Quality for testing, and then  to Production.

 A milestone is reached and the application is ready for testing by the Quality team.
-LifeTime tags [tags](<tag-a-version.md> our application with the next version number as follows:
+When the app moves to the next environment, LifeTime tags [tags](<tag-a-version.md> the application with the next version number.

 To deploy the application to Quality, do the following:

 1. From Lifetime, click **Applications**.
-1. In the search box, you can search by application name or tam and click **Search** or you can click **SHow All** to see a list of available applications.
+1. In the search box, you can search by application name or team name, and click **Search** or you can click **Show All** to see a list of available applications.

      ![deploy to quality](images/applications-dev-quality.png)